THE HABITAT PROGRAM

 Habitat is a Christian ministry, dedicated to eliminating sub-standard housing.
-Since 1986, Habitat has built over 150 homes for low-income, hard-working families in our community.
+Since 1986, Habitat for Humanity of St. Joseph County has helped over 170 low-income, hard-working families make their dream of homeownership a reality.

-Families purchase their home at the cost of the materials and at zero percent interest.
+Families ultimately purchase their home from Habitat – with a zero percent interest loan.
 Monthly mortgage payments are not only affordable, but fuel the building of other homes in our community.

 - Need for Housing